-Unfortunately, it is pretty likely that anything outside of the standard charger types like those for Apple and Samsung phones will be available and even then they will either cost you a premium if you are lucky enough to find them.
+Unfortunately, it is likely that anything outside of the standard charger types like those for Apple and Samsung phones will be available and even then, they will either cost you a premium if you are lucky enough to find them.

 4. Emergency contact list

-These days we all have our family and friend's phone numbers saved into the memory of our phones, but a problem arises if that information is needed by someone and they don't have access to your PIN, fingerprint or even your face or your phone itself is at the bottom of the pull on the Lido deck
+These days we all have our family and friend's phone numbers saved into the memory of our phones, but a problem can arises if that information is needed by someone and they don't have access to your PIN, fingerprint or even your face or your phone itself is at the bottom of the pull on the Lido deck

 It could turn out to be a godsend to have a hard copy of all your emergency contacts in your backpack or in your stateroom.